 The PhD program requires course work, successful completion of two comprehensive examinations, and the completion of a PhD Dissertation.
 Throughout their Ph.D. program, students are expected to be involved in professors’ projects.
 This work helps students gain first-hand experience in conducting research, from the formulation of the research question to the completion of the research paper.
 In most cases, students have the opportunity to present their work with professors at professional conferences and subsequently to publish this work.

 Students in the program are required to have two years of residence and to complete ten half-year courses (5.0 FCE).
 As part of their ten courses, students are required to take the following courses:

 SOC 6611Y Professional Seminar (beginning with students admitted for the Fall 2017 session)

 SOC 6711Y Research Practicum

 In addition to course work, students are required to take two comprehensive examinations in the two chosen major fields of sociology.
 The comprehensive examination helps students familiarize themselves with the literature in the field and synthesize the literature in order to address research issues, and it provides broad background preparation for teaching in the field in the future.
-Comprehensive exams may be taken in the following areas: Immigration and Ethnicity; Health / Mental Health; Networks and Community; Crime, Deviance and Socio-Legal Studies; Gender; Family; Stratification, Work, and Labour Markets; Political Sociology; Sociology of Culture; Social Policy; Life Course and Aging; Urban Sociology; Social Demography; Sociological Theory; Qualitative Methods and Quantitative Methods.
+Comprehensive exams may be taken in the following areas: Immigration and Ethnicity; Health / Mental Health; Networks and Community; Sociology of Crime and Law; Gender; Family; Stratification, Work, and Labour Markets; Political Sociology; Sociology of Culture; Social Policy; Life Course and Aging; Urban Sociology; Social Demography; Sociological Theory; Qualitative Methods and Quantitative Methods.

 Click here to see current committees, reading lists and details of our comprehensive exam policy.